Wuvist/lcpc/lcpc.typ

 = Conclusion

-The main purpose of LCPC is to propose a easy-to-use indicator for living cost pressure measurements, it has only two simple idea:
+The main purpose of LCPC is to propose a easy-to-use indicator for living cost pressure measurements.
+Essentially, LCPC has only two simple idea:
-- Take ratio of expenditure and ratio to represent: pressure
+- Take ratio of expenditure and ratio to represent: Living Cost Pressure
-- Perform meaningful segmentation to show how pressure is distributed.
+- Perform meaningful segmentation to show how pressure is distributed among a economy

-As show cased in this paper, LCPC would have reference value to varies audiences:
-- Local resident interested about how their living cost pressure comparing to other groups.
-- Foreign worker/student considering working in another country
-- Researchers interested in comparing of living cost pressure between economies
-- Researchers interested in measuring government policies affecting different groups
+As shown in this paper, LCPC would have reference value to varies audiences.
+Local resident may use LCPC to compare how their living cost pressure other groups or compare with past.
+Foreign workers may use LCPC to have better understanding of working life in the new place.
+Researchers can use LCPC to compare of living cost pressure between economies and find out how live cost pressure of different group response to government policy.
+LCPC's idea is simple but its application could be versatile.

-Bottom line, I hope SG's LCPC would be a response if WCOL by EIU hits news headlines again this year.
+Bottom line, I hope SG's LCPC would serve as a response if WCOL by EIU hits news headline again this year.

+All data and source code used for this paper are available at: https://github.com/Wuvist/lcpc

 = Appendix